 Personal Injury/Wrongful Death.
 At the Law Offices of Mark Dean, if you have suffered a personal injury or a loved one has died, you have been injured once.
 We believe in picking our cases carefully to try and ensure profitability for the Firm and for the client.
-We do not want the client to be injured by his or her own attorney, who charges a high contingency fee.
-Therefore, we normally only deduct a 29% contingency fee (assuming a successful outcome) on personal injury/wrongful death cases.
+We do not want the client to be injured by his or her own attorney, who charges anenormously high contingency fee.
 We sometimes contract for higher or lower contingency fees, depending on the complexity of the case and risk.
 Costs and expenses are separate and deducted upon successful completion of the case.
 We normally do not charge for costs and expenses if there is unfavorable outcome.

 Workers Compensation.
 The maximum amount that can be charged in Missouri Workers Compensation cases is 25%.
-We often, though not always, charge only 22%.
 The maximum amount that can be charged in Illinois Workers Compensation cases is 20%.
-We often, though not always, charge only 17%.
 Costs and expenses are separate and deducted upon successful completion of the case.
 We normally do not charge for costs and expenses if there is an unfavorable outcome.

 Social Security Disability/Supplemental Security Income.
 We charge the standard 25% of past due benefits, or $6000 (whichever is less).
 We normally do not charge for costs and expenses in these cases.